realalanc/realalanc.github.io/index.md

 ### Biology
 - Proficient in biochemistry, molecular biology, cellular biology, genetics, and other related fields
 - Experienced in wet lab techniques such as PCR and electrophoresis

+## Other Interesting Thinng About Me

+### Model UN
+- I was a paticipant in Model UN in my middle school and high school times, with getting some prizes.

+### Language Learning
+- I am a fan in language learning, I am learning Russian, and having further plan in learning Japanese.

+### Leadership Trainning
+- I once joined a leadership trainning held by ITCILO, learned some skills and facts about life planning.